 There are two bridges to choose from if you’re crossing from the USA to Canada to see Niagara Falls.
 If you take the bus, you’ll walk over Rainbow Bridge.
 If you drive, you have a choice.
 Peace Bridge is located closer to Buffalo.
 Rainbow Bridge is in the town of Niagara Falls.
 Different people have different views on what’s better for crossing time and views.
 I recommend Rainbow Bridge because that will allow you to fit in a visit to both sides of the falls – USA and Canada.

-How to get from Niagara Falls Visitor Center to the falls
+From the Visitor Center to the falls

 If you take the public bus, ask the bus driver if they will let you know when you’re at the Niagara Falls Visitor Center.
 The landmark you’re looking for is this “haunted house” at the cross-section of Rainbow Boulevard and Old Falls Street.
 It will come up on your left-hand side.